deepakricky/pythongss/README.md

 split(): Converts a string into a list. find():

+**List**:
-List:list is a built-in, mutable, and ordered collection of items enclosed in square brackets [] and separated by commas.
+list is a built-in, mutable, and ordered collection of items enclosed in square brackets [] and separated by commas.
 It is a foundational data structure that allows you to store, alter, and arrange multiple elements—even of different data types—under a single variable name.
 Syntax: my_list = [item1, item2, item3]

 # Integer list